-If your prescription is too high for LASIK, your cornea is too thin, or you simply want a reversible option - ICL (Implantable Collamer Lens) surgery may be the ideal solution.
-A soft, biocompatible lens is placed inside the eye - no corneal tissue removed, no lasers on the cornea, no permanent alteration.
+If your prescription is beyond the safe limits for LASIK, your cornea is too thin, or you prefer a reversible alternative, ICL (Implantable Collamer Lens) surgery could be an excellent option.
+This procedure involves placing a soft, biocompatible lens inside the eye—without removing corneal tissue, using corneal lasers, or causing permanent structural changes.

-Dr Naren Shetty at Narayana Nethralaya specialises in Phakic IOL implantation, including the latest EVO ICL - the most advanced implantable lens platform available globally, with a built-in central hole eliminating the need for preparatory laser treatment.
+Dr. Naren Shetty at Narayana Nethralaya is an expert in phakic IOL implantation, including the latest EVO ICL—the most advanced implantable lens technology worldwide, featuring a central port that removes the need for preoperative laser procedures.

 -20D